PrimeHammer/gopay-ruby/README.md

 ## Usage

 ### Establishment of payment
 Before we can initiate gateway, we need to establish the payment.
-This will return gw_url, which you can initiate to inline or redirect payment gateway.
+This will return gw_url, which you can initiate to inline or redirect payment gatewa

 ```ruby
 GoPay::Payment.create payment_data